akoreman/Marching-Cubes-Terraforming/README.md

 **To Do**
 - Implement height map initialisation to start in a more interesting enviroment.
-- Implement brush teraforming to manipulate multiple points at once
+- Implement brush teraforming to manipulate multiple points at once.
+- Use a shader to make it look a bit more natural.

 # Screenshots